Human rights in Lithuania: Freedom of assembly

 Article 36 of the Constitution of the Republic of Lithuania states the rights for citizens to assemble unarmed in peaceful meetings.
 The law on meetings of the Republic of Lithuania is set to guarantee the constitutional rights of the citizens about assemble and the procedure for protecting national security and public safety.
 Based on the statistic of Freedom House, before 2018 freedom of assembly in Lithuania was stated as generally observed, while in 2018 and 2019 it improved to be as generally respected.

-In respect of Lithuania lesbian, gay, bisexual and transgender (LGBT) persons, Amnesty International urges Lithuanian authorities to provide them opportunities to hold tolerance events and give enough police protection during the events.
+Regarding Lithuanian lesbian, gay, bisexual and transgender (LGBT) people, Amnesty International urges Lithuanian authorities to provide them opportunities to hold tolerance events and give enough police protection during the events.
 In 2010, the first Pride march for LGBT persons was allowed by Lithuania's supreme administrative court to be held in Vilnius.
 In 2013, the mayor of Vilnius attempted to forcefully relocate the Pride march from the central avenue to a remote street outside the city center, but was unsuccessful due to the protection from two courts.
-The Baltic Pride took place in Vilnius and marched on the main avenue and went without any major incidents.
-The Baltic Pride held on 18 June, 2016 in Vilnius was a success, with no institutional obstacles or tedious legal battles compared to the last two.
+The Baltic Pride took place in Vilnius and marched on the main avenue without any major incidents.
+The Baltic Pride held on June 18, 2016 in Vilnius was a success, with no institutional obstacles or tedious legal battles compared to the last two.
 A crowd of 3,000 LGBT community members and their allies joined the March for Equality in memory of the victims of the Orlando attack.
 The mayor of Vilnius did not attend, but did send compliments to the event.
-There were no serious incidents, but a member of the Parliament attacked the procession and had to be dragged by the police.
+There were no serious incidents other than a member of Parliament, Petras Gražulis, attacking the procession and having to be dragged by the police.